valentinnguyen/DH110/README.md

 1. **Cosmetic Problem(s):** Visibility of system status
 2. **Minor Usability Problem(s):** Consistency and standards, aesthetic and minimalist design
 3. **Major Usability Problem(s):** Flexbility and efficiency of use

+##### Overall Evaluation
+Overall, the AmeriCorps website is an aesthetic and ethically user-friendly website with easy navigation.
+There are only minor elements (such as the profile registration page) that needs to be more consistent with the rest of the website in general, but the majority of the site is accessible for anyone no matter what their level of technological ability is.